 ShipHero’s proprietary warehouse management software is available to brands and 3PLs to power their in-house fulfillment operation.
-The complete, cloud-based solution streamlines order fulfillment processes by providing businesses with tools to manage picking, packing, inventory, orders, and shipping directly on their mobile or desktop devices.
+It’s a complete, cloud-based solution that streamlines order fulfillment processes by providing businesses with tools to manage picking, packing, inventory, orders, and shipping directly on their mobile or desktop devices.

 The platform works for ecommerce brands and merchants by connecting multiple stores with a centralized system that synchronizes and updates inventory.
 Similarly, it can be used by 3PLs to offer an end-to-end order fulfillment solution for clients with a customer portal, billing platforms, and listing tools.

 It also delivers automation capabilities and reporting/analytics to support operational efficiency and accuracy.
 Plus, 3PL users get access to shipping rate comparison tools, customizable user account permissions, purchase order management, and a sandbox account.

 ShipHero WMS clients can use the company’s third-party fulfillment services to supplement their own on an ad hoc basis.
 This option is helpful in supporting seasonal sales spikes, growth, and regional expansion.
 It can also ease the transition between in-house and outsourced fulfillment (or vice versa) and eliminate potential downtime.

 Since ShipHero’s own fulfillment services rely on the same WMS platform, hybrid fulfillment options are seamlessly integrated.

 PostHero—a suite of proprietary shipping tools—is available to all ShipHero WMS and third-party fulfillment clients.